Standards

 Follow these steps, all of which are underpinned by the FAIR principles, to apply the riverscapes standards to your data.

 - Ensure that all the data are in open, non-proprietary formats.
 This is especially important for geospatial data.
-We recommend GeoTiffs for rasters and GeoPackages for vector data.
-ShapeFiles, although a published format are discouraged for numerous reasons.
+We recommend GeoTIFF files for rasters and GeoPackages for vector data.
+Shapefiles, although a published format, are discouraged for numerous reasons.

 - Organize the data into a logical file and folder structure.
 Use common sense and think about how users will consume the data.
 There are no specific rules about the folder structure.